Tucatinib

 • Comparative safety analyses indicated that tucatinib had a tolerable safety profile compared to other treatments such as T-DM1, which also exhibited acceptable safety outcomes.

-• Tucatinib-based regimens have shown particular effectiveness in HER2-positive breast cancer patients with brain metastases, with progression-free survival (PFS) and objective response rates (ORR) significantly improved compared to other treatments.
-In heavily pretreated populations, tucatinib combined with trastuzumab and capecitabine demonstrated an ORR of 47.3%, and in first-line treatments, the taxanes + trastuzumab + pertuzumab (THP) regimen was optimal for both PFS and overall survival (OS).
+• Tucatinib-based regimens have shown particular effectiveness in HER2-positive breast cancer patients with brain metastases, with PFS and ORR significantly improved compared to other treatments.
+In heavily pretreated populations, tucatinib combined with trastuzumab and capecitabine demonstrated an ORR of 47.3%, and in first-line treatments, the taxanes + trastuzumab + pertuzumab (THP) regimen was optimal for both PFS and OS.